-- Use a vapor barrier glue with it’s compatible trowel and make sure to get 100% coverage of glue on the slab.
-Concrete slabs emit moisture for decades after being poured.
-If you don’t get 100% coverage/spread of the vapor barrier adhesive on the slab, the gaps in the glue will allow the moisture to come up, and voila - cupped floor!
-Furthermore, using the wrong trowel – or using the trowel improperly – can result in less than 100% coverage of the glue on the slab.
-See the diagram below for a pictorial representation of good vs bad troweling.
+Concrete slabs continue to emit moisture for decades after being poured.
+If you don’t get 100% coverage/spread of the vapor barrier adhesive on the slab, the gaps in the glue will allow the moisture to come up, and voila – the cupped floor!
+Furthermore, using the wrong trowel – or misusing the trowel – can result in less than 100% coverage of the slab’s glue.
+See the diagram below for a representation of good vs. bad troweling.

-Mistake #4.
-Floating a floor over long distances, without stable humidity
+Mistake #4: Floating a floor over long distances, without stable humidity

 HOW TO AVOID IT

-Mistake #5.
-Letting glue dry on top of the planks/finish
+Mistake #5: Letting glue dry on top of the planks/finish